-The IIC is prohibited under federal regulations from making any false, erroneous, or misleading statement directly or indirectly to a student, prospective student, member of the public, accrediting agency, state agency, or to the Department of Education.
-Misleading statements include any statement that has the likelihood or tendency to deceive or confuse.
+The International Institute of Cosmetology is prohibited under federal regulations from making any false, erroneous, or misleading statement directly or indirectly to a student, prospective student, member of the public, accrediting agency, state agency, or to the Department of Education.
+Misleading statement includes any statement that has the likelihood or tendency to deceive or confuse.
 A statement is any communication made in writing, visually, orally, or through other means.
 This includes student testimonials given under duress or because such testimonial was required to participate in a program.